 Scenario Description

+[Insert one-line description of CESSDA, e.g. “CESSDA stands for Consortium of European Social Science Data Archives.
+CESSDA provides large-scale, integrated and sustainable data services to the social sciences.
+It brings together social science data archives across Europe.”

 To enable data sharing across domain boundaries within the EOSC, CESSDA wants to provide access to their study data in DDI-CDI.
 This will enable a researcher, independent of their scientific domain, to load the data into a suitable environment, e.g. a Jupyter Notebook Service provided by an e-Infrastructure or running it locally on their local machine.
 For the purpose of this hypothetical use case, we assume that all data can be shared freely and that there exist libraries or bindings for DDI-CDI in the favoured programming language.

 Step 1 - Identify (community) functional requirements